Himanshup21234/gen-ai-projects/README.md

-# gen-ai-projects
+# URS - User Review Summary
-Gen AI projects
+## Gen AI Hackathon

+### Overview:
+It helps to summarize the user reviews and recommend the rating based on that.